Suspicious Packages Addressed To Joe Biden Found At Delaware Post Offices

 Dawson said that the item inside was shaped like a flashlight similar to the shape of a pipe bomb.

-Biden on Wednesday called to end “division,” “hatred” and “ugliness” as Democratic leaders denounced the mailing of suspected explosive devices to prominent members of the party.
+Biden on Wednesday called to end “division,” “hatred,” and “ugliness” as Democratic leaders denounced the mailing of suspected explosive devices to prominent members of the party.

 “This country has to come together,” Biden posted on Twitter.
 “This division, this hatred, this ugliness has to end.”